GideonWolfe/CodeOverTime/README.md

 # CodeOverTime
 A bash script that logs the lines of code in a git repo over the years.

 To install, simply run the installation script as root.
+By default, `codeovertime` is installed to `/usr/local/bin/`

 `cloc` must be installed to count lines of code.
 It is available in most default repositories.
+Run `sudo apt install cloc` to install it on Ubuntu.

 Run `codeovertime` from any git repository and it will find the last commit of every year in the repositories history, check it out, and count the lines of code.